 I have to admit it – some spam emails look very legitimate, and it is easy to be fooled into opening an email and clicking on the link.
-What business owner does not have credit card invoices, purchase orders, Fedex or UPS delivery notifications that they do not anticipate to see on the daily basis?
-It is easy to make an honest mistake and click on legitimate-looking link from a brand-name resources, such as Amex or Federal Express.
+What business owner does not have credit card invoices, purchase orders, FedEx or UPS delivery notifications that they do not anticipate to see on the daily basis?
+It is easy to make an honest mistake and click on a legitimate-looking link from a brand-name resources, such as Amex or Federal Express.
 Most malware carriers are playing hard-to-spot, disguising themselves as one of the “big names”, to increase the chance of you opening that email.
-Most of people who fall for this scam end up being not able to get rid of the computer virus, or end up with a ransomware – a malicious program that encrypts or destroys the data if the victim does not pay ransom in digital currency.
+Most of the people who fall for this scam end up being not able to get rid of the computer virus, or end up with a ransomware – a malicious program that encrypts or destroys the data if the victim does not pay ransom in the digital currency.

-Practical Advice: When id doubt – call or go to the source directly.
-If there is an email alerting you of your account being out of date, or your delivery not being scheduled correctly – do not click on the links in the email.
-Go directly to the website – yes, meaning typing in the addresses such as www.americanexpress.com or www.fedex.com – into browser by yourself – or better yet, when suspecting a malicious intent, call the company in question, and discuss your needs with customer service representative.
-Another trick you can do is look into the source code (html) of the email, if you can, or pay attention to the status bar when hovering over the suspicious link with your mouse – the true link will show itself, and when the link is called www.fedex.com/invoice-status/ but the “hidden” link shows up looking something like fedex.hackyou.pl/program/steal/2348haha3times – that you should definitely NOT click on that link, but rather permanently delete that email from your computer.
+Practical Advice: When in doubt – call or go to the source directly.
+If there is an email alerting you of your account is out of date, or your delivery not being scheduled correctly – do not click on the links in the email.
+Go directly to the website – yes, meaning typing in the addresses such as www.americanexpress.com or www.fedex.com – into the browser by yourself – or better yet, when suspecting a malicious intent, call the company in question, and discuss your needs with customer service representative.
+Another trick you can do is look into the source code (HTML) of the email, if you can, or pay attention to the status bar when hovering over the suspicious link with your mouse – the true link will show itself, and when the link is called www.fedex.com/invoice-status/ but the “hidden” link shows up looking something like fedex.hackyou.pl/program/steal/2348haha3times – that you should definitely NOT click on that link, but rather permanently delete that email from your computer.
 And yes – make sure you have your anti-spam enabled, set on high, set on “delete spam”.
-If you are worried that you may not be getting email from someone important, contact those people and companies, and ask them not to assume their email arrived at your destination but to contact you in person if their email is unanswered.
+If you are worried that you may not be getting an email from someone important, contact those people and companies, and ask them not to assume their email arrived at your destination but to contact you in person if their email is unanswered.
 Most people understand the perils of spam and work with you on this one.

 Mistake #5.
 Trusting Yourself.

 The biggest mistake people make is assuming all is well.
 Many times people figure if they are not going to “those sites” and not doing “anything wrong”, then they have nothing to worry about, there will be no security breaches or malicious programs installed on their computers.
 Many small business owners assume that being small keeps them safe, thinking “Who wants to spend time and energy breaking into my computer with my 300 accounts?
 I am small potatoes next to those big banks that hackers are probably targeting, instead of someone like me”.
-In fact, it is not about the size of company, and not just about hacking.
+In fact, it is not about the size of a company, and not just about hacking.
 Many malicious programs are designed to redistribute from one system to another.
 They go out like a wildfire through everything they touch, many get into your computer via email, then get re-distributed through contact lists, to other people, through their contact list, creating a domino effect.
 There is no way of saying who will end up being a victim.

 If you are in New Jersey/New York area, you can call us at 201-493-1414 to speak about our IT services, or request more information about our Managed Services and Tech Support.